 - Fuel cards may offer better spending controls than business cards.

-- Reporting data allows for easy spend tracking on each employee, while also providing detailed data that could be used to make better business decisions.
+- Account reports allow for easy tracking on each employee's spending and provide data that could be used to make better business decisions.

 - Some fuel cards provide the opportunity to earn rewards.